qazwsx92284/aws-ccp-note/ccp_note.md

 # Elastic Beanstalk
 - service for deploying and scaling web apps and services.
-- developer simply upload your code and Elastic Beanstalk automatically handles the deployment including capacity provisioning, load balancing, auto scaling and health monitoring.
+- developer simply upload code and Elastic Beanstalk automatically handles the deployment including capacity provisioning, load balancing, auto scaling and health monitoring.
 - uses all components, if not supported, you can write your custom platform (advanced)
 - Platform as a Service (PaaS)
 - free but you have to pay for the undelying instances